salesforce-marketingcloud/MarketingCloudSDK-Android/DocumentGeneration.md

 4. Choose an output folder and click **Ok**.

-The documents will been saved in the output folder.
+The documents will be saved in the output folder.

 ## Visualization